This course introduces students to the fundamentals and axioms of

 Applications to a variety of fields will be emphasized.

 The course will also monitor

 and The New York Times

-for articles related to topics covered in the course.
-We shall
+for articles related to the course.
+When such

-information in such articles so as to relate them to the
+information in the articles so as to relate them to the

 subject of the course and to our everyday lives and experiences.

 Class Time: TR 1:00 - 2:15 p.m., 262 Willard Building

 Office Hours: TR 2:30 - 3:30 p.m., or by appointment